Canadian Premier League

-The Canadian Premier League (CPL or CanPL; Première ligue canadienne) is a professional soccer league in Canada and the highest level of the Canadian soccer league system.
+The Canadian Premier League (CPL or CanPL; Première ligue canadienne) is a professional men's soccer league in Canada and the highest level of the Canadian soccer league system.
 The league comprises eight teams, from five of Canada's ten provinces.
-Each team plays 28 games in the regular season which is followed by playoffs culminating in the CPL Finals.
+Each team plays 28 games in the regular season, which is followed by playoffs culminating in the CPL Finals.

-The CPL champion and regular season winner earn berths in the CONCACAF Champions Cup, competing against teams from across North America, Central America and the Caribbean for a spot in the FIFA Club World Cup.
-All CPL teams also play in the Canadian Championship, alongside Canadian clubs from other leagues.
+The CPL champion and regular season winner earn berths in the CONCACAF Champions Cup, competing against teams from across North America, Central America, and the Caribbean for a spot in the FIFA Club World Cup.
+All CPL teams also play in the Canadian Championship alongside Canadian clubs from other leagues.
 Qualification for the CONCACAF Champions Cup is also available to CPL clubs by winning the Canadian Championship.

 The league was officially sanctioned by the Canadian Soccer Association on May 6, 2017, and has played an annual season since 2019.
 The league's focus is to improve national soccer talent and the sport in Canada, with several rules in place to ensure this.
 These include a minimum quota of Canadian players on team rosters and starting line-ups, requirements for domestic under-21 players, and a Canadian university draft.

-The CPL's first season included seven teams, while an eighth, Atlético Ottawa, joined for the second season in 2020.
+The CPL's first season included seven teams, and an eighth, Atlético Ottawa, joined for the second season in 2020.
 Vancouver FC debuted in 2023, while FC Edmonton folded before the start of that season.
+Valour FC suspended operations following the 2025 season shortly after FC Supra du Québec announced they would join the league for the 2026 season.
 The CPL is headquartered in Toronto, Ontario.